raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 In order for us to efficiently optimize, we first need execution metrics to see where most of the processing time is spent.
 Then, we can make design decisions based on that.

 There are multiple ways to profile an executable :
 - sampling (statistical profiling) : the program is periodically stopped and the current backtrace is captured.
 This will show the most frequent call sites and their callers. `gprof` does this, among other things.
 - tracing (exact profiling) : the CPU itself (via dedicated HW) generates a trace that can later be retrieved to reconstruct a program's exact execution sequence.
 Dedicated HW is needed (ex : ARM64's ETM).
-- simulation : the program is ran by a simulator which records the calls and provides semi-exact cycle time data.
+- simulation : the program is run by a simulator which records the calls and provides semi-exact cycle time data.
 Valgrind's callgrind tool works like this.

 I prefer to use callgrind for simplicity, and kcachegrind to visualize the execution ratios.

 One downside of valgrind is that it works by changing your program's assembly to add instrumentation around various operations and hence.
-The only thing that it doesn't change is your program's execution (unless it depends on timing-related factors), but other metrics will more or less reliable.
+The only thing that valgrind doesn't change is your program's execution (unless it depends on timing-related factors, in which case you have other problems), but other metrics will be more or less reliable.
 In particular :
 - execution time takes a 10x to 100x hit.
+You read correctly.
 - the assembly will be less performant because of the instrumentation.

-But it still does a good job at telling you where your program spends most of its time.
+But it still does a good job at telling you where your program loses most of its time.

 Let's run it and check what it does.